swiftlang/swift-evolution/proposals/nnnn-actors.md

 ```
 error: actor-isolated property "description" cannot be used to satisfy a protocol requirement
 ```
-2. The `nonisolated` modifier means that the body of the function is treated as being outside the actor.
-This makes references to declartions on `self` cross-actor references, so actor isolation checking may prevent them from being used:
+2. The `nonisolated` modifier means that the `self` parameter is not consider to reference an isoalted actor.
+This makes references to declarations on `self` cross-actor references, so actor isolation checking will prevent them from being used:
 ```swift
 extension BankAccount: CustomDebugStringConvertible {
   nonisolated var debugDescription: String {